BSaiSrinivas789/walmart_sales789/README.md

     WHERE rank = 1;
     ```

-    ii.
-Busiest Day in Each Branch Based on Transactions:
+    2. Busiest Day in Each Branch Based on Transactions:
     ```sql
     SELECT branch, day_name, no_transactions
     FROM (